jedisct1/libsodium-doc/internals/README.md

 ## Testing

+### Unit testing

+The test suite covers all the functions, symbols and macros of a library built with `--enable-minimal`.

+In addition to fixed test vectors, all functions include non-deterministic tests, using variable-length, random data.

+Non-scalar parameters are stored into a region allocated with `sodium_malloc()` whenever possible.
+This immediately detects out-of-bounds accesses, including reads.
+The base address is also not guaranteed to be aligned, which to helps detect mishandling of unaligned data.

+The Makefile for the test suite also includes a `check-valgrind` target, that checks that the whole suite passes with the Valgrind's memcheck, helgrind, drd and sgcheck modules.

 ### Static analysis

 Continous static analysis of the Sodium source code is provided by Coverity and Facebook's Infer.